 Best Paper Awards

 The Colloquium will feature a series of Best Paper Awards that will be presented at the event with a $2,500 cash prize for the author(s) of the winning paper.

 - The TD Ameritrade Institutional Best Paper Award for Behavioral Finance will recognize the best research paper that brings psychological insight into human behavior and decision-making with implications for financial planning practice.
 Review the award details »

-- The Northwestern Mutual Best Paper Award for Insurance/Risk Management will recognize the best paper on the discipline of Insurance/Risk Management, with implications for financial planning practice.
+- The Northwestern Mutual Best Paper Award for Insurance/Risk Management will recognize the best paper in the discipline of Insurance/Risk Management, with implications for financial planning practice.
 Review the award details »

 - The Best Paper Award in Investments will recognize the best paper that focuses on the area of Investments, with implications for financial planning practice.
 Review the award details »

-- The Best Student Paper Award will recognize the best research paper by a student that directly or indirectly relates to financial planning practice.
-Authors who are enrolled in a graduate program of study, regardless of academic focus, are eligible for this award.
+- The Emerging Scholar Best Paper Award will recognize the faculty member in their first five years in a faculty position, tenure-track or not, with the best research paper that directly or indirectly relates to financial planning practice.
+Authors who are in their first five years of a faculty position, tenure-track or not and regardless of academic focus, are eligible for this award.
 Review the award details »

-For the first time, the Academic Research Colloquium for Financial Planning and Related Disciplines will offer the opportunity for faculty to interview for open positions across various colleges and universities.
+The Colloquium will offer the opportunity for faculty to interview for open positions across various colleges and universities.
 Learn More »